Segment contracts into sections

 Document Parts Fixed-length text

-Auto populated with a family identifier for grouping sections with their master agreements.
+Auto-populated with a family identifier for grouping sections with their root agreements.

-Note: This is helpful for keeping sections visually grouped together with master agreements on your document lists and in the Sections pane of the Contracts Viewer.
+Note: This is helpful for keeping sections visually grouped together with root agreements on your document lists and in the Sections pane of the Contracts Viewer.

 Contracts Related Documents Fixed-length text

-Auto populated with a family identifier for grouping related documents, such as amendments, with their master agreements.
+Auto-populated with a family identifier for grouping related documents, such as amendments, with their root agreements.

-All section documents within a master agreement will share the same ID.
+All section documents within a root agreement will share the same ID.

 Note: If you run segmentation and later edit the values of these fields, running segmentation again will replace your manual edits.